kkrgzz/vocabx-web/README.md

 ## To-Do & Roadmap
 - [ ] Store the user's mother tongue and target language for better practice.
 - [ ] Add word categories and filters.
+- [ ] Export and import word lists.
 - [ ] Improve sentence practice system.
 - [ ] Reorganization of the pages.
 - [ ] Better feedback and error handling.